DRAFTING CONTRACTS & OTHER DOCUMENTATION

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel's fees estimated between £500 to £5,000 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel's fees estimated between £500 to £5,000 per day with the addition of Vat if counsel is registered for VAT (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim: